azurata09/azurata09/README.md

 # azurata45

 ## About me
-I am student learning software engineering in a prefectural high school, Okinawa, Japan.
+I am a student learning software engineering in a prefectural high school, Okinawa, Japan.

 More -> [https://azurata.me](https://azurata.me)